 How can I get on the schedule?

-Contact me, readingenvy [at] gee-mail, you know the one.
+Contact me, readingenvy [at] gmail.
 We will discuss the particulars.
 Since I post an episode every two weeks, I try to record every two weeks.
 I have Thursday nights blocked out for recording but am completely flexible - otherwise I would not be able to have podcast guests from overseas!

 Can I bring a friend?